SimitTomar/wdio-cv-image-recognition/README.md

 npm i wdio-cv-image-recognition --save-dev
 ```

-Install OpenCV (Module has not been included in package.json as it gives errors at times)
+Install OpenCV (Module has not been included in package.json as it gives errors sporadically)

 ```
 npm i opencv4nodejs --save-dev